All Episodes

 I am Mr. Mainstream.

-A reporter asked Jay Carney this question.
+And here's evidence: White House press briefing this afternoon, a reporter asked Jay Carney this question.

 The French foreign minister dramatically said the world has 500 days to avoid climate chaos.

-I'm wondering what does your countdown clock say?
+I'm wondering, what does your countdown clock say?

-We've laid out a comprehensive strategy uh aimed at helping uh communities around the country prepare for the effects of climate change and address climate change in the future to try to mitigate future impacts.
+We've laid out a comprehensive strategy aimed at helping communities around the country prepare for the effects of climate change and address climate change in the future to try to mitigate future impacts.

 In some cases, they've arrived sooner than expected, sooner than scientists expected.